 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 EyeBuyDirect is a direct-to-consumer online retailer.
-They sell prescription and nonprescription eyeglasses, blue light glasses, and sunglasses.
+The company sells prescription and nonprescription eyeglasses, blue light glasses, and sunglasses.
+EyeBuyDirect is headquartered in Austin, Texas, and has been around since 2005.

 EyeBuyDirect offers a wide range of luxury and budget eyeglass frame brands.
 Ordering from EyeBuyDirect can be a simple way to get new glasses.
-But there are a couple of tips and tricks you should know before placing your first order.
+But there are a couple of tips and tricks to know before placing your first order.

 Pros of EyeBuyDirect